 SMS Marketing today is an important strategy for most businesses as it helps in making the customers aware regarding new offers, discounts and products or services.
 However, this medium is often misused which hurts the subscriber’s sentiments.

 As an SMS service provider, it is very important for you to comply with the carrier’s policies, or with the country-specific regulations.
 This issue can be addressed with SMS Content Whitelisting, SMS Content Translation and Content Filtering.

 Let us discuss these in detail.

 What is SMS Content Whitelisting?

 SMS Content Whitelisting is the process of approval of an SMS Content from the service provider’s end before it reaches the end customers through the carrier’s network.
 This process can be done at the service provider’s end with the help of an SMS Gateway.
-However, the platform need to have this feature of SMS Whitelisting.
+However, the platform needs to have this feature of SMS Whitelisting.

 An SMS Gateway not only helps in whitelisting the content but also changing the objectionable text in any SMS Content with relevant text that is acceptable and does not clash with the carrier guidelines.
 This process is known as SMS Translation.

 Why SMS Content Whitelisting is Important for Service Providers?